sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 All tests should pass.

-Alternatively you can use Visual Studio and Test Explorer.
+Alternatively, you can use Visual Studio and Test Explorer.

 ## Introduction to Unit Testing

 > _Unit test_ is an automated test that tests a small piece of behavior.

-The What, Why and What Not of Unit Testing:
+The What, Why, and What Not of Unit Testing:

 - unit tests should have low complexity,
 - unit tests should be fast,